-At Bizgenics Foundation (hereafter “Corporation”) we believe the trust and confidence of our donors, member agencies and other supporters depend on our continuing to maintain the highest standards of ethical and lawful conduct.
-It is Corporation’s position that all of individuals involved with its mission must comport themselves so that there is not even the appearance of conflict between personal interests and those of Corporation.
+At Bizgenics (hereafter “Corporation”) we believe the trust and confidence of our donors, member agencies and other supporters depend on our continuing to maintain the highest standards of ethical and lawful conduct.
+It is Corporation’s position that all of individuals involved with its mission must comport themselves so that there is no appearance of conflict between personal interests and those of the Corporation.

-- Hawai’i Conflict of Interest Laws.
+Hawai’i Conflict of Interest Laws.
 Conflict-of-interest statutes are contained in the Hawaii Not-for-Profit Corporation Law and focus primarily on the duty of loyalty of board of director (“Board”) members.
-This duty broadly commands Board members and officers to be faithful to an organization’s best interests and to refrain from using their organizational position or knowledge to advance a personal agenda at the organization’s expense.
+This duty broadly commands Board members and officers to be faithful to an organization’s best interests and to refrain from using their organizational position or knowledge to advance any personal agenda at the Corporation’s expense.

 - an ownership or investment interest in any entity with which Corporation has a transaction or arrangement;